Davy's naked-backed bat: Behavior

 Pteronotus davyi are nocturnal, insectivorous bats that tend to roost in communities within their own species.
 Daytime roosts are seen to be shared between other species within the family Mormoopidae.
-This species uses echolocation to target prey and navigate in the dark, deciduous forests they reside in.
+This species uses echolocation to target prey in the dark, deciduous forests they reside in.
 Insects preyed upon include moths, flies and earwigs.

 Pteronotus davyi are known to be seasonally monogamous, and usually mate in the months of January and February.
 These bats have one offspring per mating season.
 The birth of the offspring occurs during the rainy season.
 The rainy season provides a surge in the insect population, which proves to be important for these insectivorous bats, allowing the young to mature at a fast rate.

 Due to their high wing-aspect ratio, these bats can fly at quick burst speeds for long distances, although their long wingspan inhibits them from having great agility.
 They are also sufficient climbers.
 It is believed that they climb high to the top of their roost in order to quickly fly away from the entrance and avoid any nearby predators.
 During nighttime foraging for insects, flight usually occurs near the ground.